CompleteUnityDeveloper/12_Tile_Vania/README.md

 **After watching (learning outcomes)…**

 Display and update score and lives on the UI and persist their values when player dies and respawns.

+### 32 Remembering Pickups ###

+**In this video (objectives)…**

+1. Create a scene persist script that uses a singleton pattern to not destroy any children objects (such as pickups).
+2. Within our scene persist, check if the current build index differs to starting build index.
+3. Destroy scene persist object if we move on to the next level.

+**After watching (learning outcomes)…**

+Create a system to allow objects to remember their state within a scene.